worldassociation/world-association/README.md

 # World Association

 The World Association is a democratic organization that is open to everyone.
-We integrate democratic values with cutting-edge digital technologies to transcend traditional models of international governance.

-## Mission

-The mission of the Association is to provide democratic solutions to humanity's pressing global challenges.
+Join us anonymously to experiment with global democracy and to help us solve humanity's most pressing global challenges.

 ## Projects

-We are currently working on initiatives such as
+We are currently working on initiatives like

 - the establishment of a framework for global democracy,
 - an anonymous yet verifiably democratic online voting system, and